Onboarding Series Part 2: Pre-Boarding, Building a Strong Foundation

 The fight for excellent talent is real.
-Today, the reality is that recruitment does not stop at the offer; we cover the overall importance of an intentional onboarding process in part 1 of this 4 part series of resources.
-Taking the advice of TikTok recruiters, you’ll find that as you vet new employees for the first three months, they’ll be vetting you too.
+Today, recruitment doesn’t stop at the offer.
+We cover this and the overall importance of an intentional onboarding process in part 1 of this three-part series of resources.
+You’ll find that as you vet new employees for the first three months, they’ll be vetting you too.

-Here’s how you can prep and design this phase to ensure the stage is from day one.
+Below are suggestions and advice on how you can design this onboarding phase to ensure they feel prepared from day one.

-Who needs to be involved in the pre-onboarding:
+Who needs to be involved in the pre-boarding?

 - HR or people operations team